 Subpart 4.
 Discoverability of data during probable cause review by Commission.
-If a party seeks access to removed or redacted data contained in the Department's investigative file during a probable cause review by the Commission, the party seeking access may must bring file a motion to compel before with both the Presiding Commissioner pursuant to Rule 14, and the Department Director. shall also serve a copy of the motion upon the Director.
+If a party seeks access to removed or redacted data contained in the Department's investigative file during a probable cause review by the Commission, the party seeking access must file a motion to compel with both the Presiding Commissioner pursuant to Rule 14and the Department Director.
 Within ten (10) working days after the motion is filed, the Director may intervene with written notice to the Presiding Commissioner and the parties.
-Prior to ruling on the motion to compel, the Presiding Commissioner may conduct an in camera review of the file, and may make the Department's investigative data subject to a protective order, as provided under Minn.
+Prior to ruling on the motion to compel, the Presiding Commissioner may conduct an in-camera review of the file, and may make the Department's investigative data subject to a protective order, as provided under Minn.
 R. Civ.
 P. 26.03.